aws-community-projects/blog-crossposting-automation/README.md

 * You have an application in [AWS Amplify](https://aws.amazon.com/amplify/) that has a runnable CI pipeline
 * Blog posts have front matter in the format outlined in the [Blog Metadata](#blog-metadata) section

+*Note - it is highly recommended you host your blog on your own site.
+This guarantees you own your content and prevents accidental loss if your favorite platform goes down or has an incident.
+It also enables [easy canonification](https://support.google.com/webmasters/answer/10347851) of your content when it is cross posted so it ranks higher in search engine results.
+For a step by step guide on hosting your own blog for free, please [reference this post](https://www.readysetcloud.io/blog/allen.helton/how-to-build-your-blog-with-aws-and-hugo/).*

 ## How It Works

 ![](/docs/workflow.png)